Testing for Changes in Forecasting Performance (with Yohei Yamamoto), May 2018, revised December 2018, submitted.

-Inference Related to Common Breaks in a Multivariate System with Joined Segmented Trends with Applications to Global and Hemispheric Temperatures (with Dukpa Kim, Tatsushi Oka and Francisco Estrada), January 2017; Revised November 2017.
+Inference Related to Common Breaks in a Multivariate System with Joined Segmented Trends with Applications to Global and Hemispheric Temperatures (with Dukpa Kim, Tatsushi Oka and Francisco Estrada), January 2017; Revised April 2018.
+Forthcoming in the Journal of Econometrics.

 ， What transpires from recent research is that temperatures and forcings seem to be characterized by a linear trend with two changes in the rate of growth.
 The first occurs in the early 60s and indicates a very large increase in the rate of growth of both temperatures and radiative forcings.
 This was termed as the "onset of sustained global warming".
 The second is related to the more recent so-called hiatus period, which suggests that temperatures and total radiative forcings have increased less rapidly since the mid-90s compared to the larger rate of increase from 1960 to 1990.
 There are two issues that remain unresolved.
 The first is whether the breaks in the slope of the trend functions of temperatures and radiative forcings are common.
 This is important because common breaks coupled with the basic science of climate change would strongly suggest a causal effect from anthropogenic factors to temperatures.
 The second issue relates to establishing formally via a proper testing procedure that takes into account the noise in the series, whether there was indeed a `hiatus period' for temperatures since the mid 90s.
 This is important because such a test would counter the widely held view that the hiatus is the product of natural internal variability.
 Our paper provides tests related to both issues.
 The results show that the breaks in temperatures and forcings are common and that the hiatus is characterized by a significant decrease in the rate of growth of temperatures and forcings.
 The statistical results are of independent interest and applicable more generally.